Follow-up after thyroid cancer treatment

 In the first year, you usually have check-ups every few months.
 Eventually they are reduced to every 6 months or yearly.
-Some follow-up appointments are with a nurse or by phone.
+Some follow-up appointments might be with a specialist nurse or by phone.

-At your appointments, your doctor examines you and you have blood tests.
+At your face-to-face appointments, your doctor will examine you and you will have blood tests.
 They will explain if you need any other tests.

 Your appointments are a good time to talk to your doctor or specialist nurse about any concerns you have.

-You can ask about any symptoms you should look out for and what you can do to help with your recovery.
+You can ask about any symptoms you should be aware of, and what you can do to help with your recovery.
 If you notice any new symptoms between appointments, contact your doctor or specialist nurse for advice.

 Related pages